HassamMirza804/-code_alpha_Task_1/README.md

 Method to Run the Network Sniffer Script in CMD

-Ensure Your Environment is Set Up:
+1.Ensure Your Environment is Set Up:
-Make sure you have Python installed on your system.
+2.Make sure you have Python installed on your system.
-Install the necessary packages (Flask and Scapy) if you haven't already: bash pip install flask scapy
+3.Install the necessary packages (Flask and Scapy) if you haven't already:

+$bash

+$ pip install  scapy

 Run the Script (sniffer.py)  in CMD: